mobile app bar

 Paul George, Nick Nurse

-Paul George was recently handed a 25-game suspension for violating the NBA’s anti-drug policy, a decision that has put the league in hot water with a portion of the fanbase, particularly because Paul George was reportedly taking medication related to mental health issues.
-Despite the backlash, the verdict stands, creating a difficult situation for the franchise during a crucial stretch of the season.
+Paul George’s 25-game suspension for violating the NBA’s anti-drug policy has put the league in hot water.
+George was reportedly taking medication related to mental health issues and not any performance enhancing substance, and so his suspension has irked a section of the fanbase.
+Despite the backlash, the verdict stands, creating a difficult situation for the franchise in a crucial stretch of the season.

-The Philadelphia 76ers are firmly in the playoff mix in the Eastern Conference.
-At 27-21, they sit sixth in the standings, just a game and a half clear of the play-in tournament.
-Without George, however, avoiding that scenario could become a real challenge.
+The Philadelphia 76ers are in the playoff mix in the Eastern Conference.
+At 27-21, they sit sixth in the standings, just a game-and-a-half clear of the play-in tournament.
+Without George, however, it may get difficult for them to avoid a slide.

-When Sixers head coach Nick Nurse addressed the suspension on Tuesday, he shed light on some of the circumstances surrounding the ruling and discussed what it could mean for George’s day-to-day availability moving forward.
+When Sixers head coach Nick Nurse addressed the suspension on Tuesday, he shed light on some of the circumstances surrounding the ruling.
+He also spoke about what it could mean for George’s day-to-day availability.

 “He’s obviously allowed around the team facilities, practices, shootarounds, all that kind of stuff.
 He was at the shootaround this morning.
 We want to keep him as engaged as we can on the basketball side,” Nurse told the 76ers media.

-It’s a smart idea, given that George’s suspension will be lifted before the end of the season.
-If the Sixers are still in a playoff spot, he will be counted on to be the tertiary scorer behind Tyrese Maxey and Joel Embiid, like he’s been up to this point.
-George was averaging 16 points per game in 27 starts before being sidelined.
+That’s smart from the Sixers, given that George’s suspension will be lifted before the end of the season.
+If they are still in a playoff spot, he will be counted on to be the tertiary scorer behind Tyrese Maxey and Joel Embiid.
+George was averaging 16 points per game in 27 starts before the suspension.

-The question now becomes who will make up for George’s scoring in the meantime.
-Some believe Quentin Grimes could be in line for an expanded role, especially after Nurse spoke at length about him during his interview.
+The question now is, who will make up for George’s scoring in the meantime?
+Some believe Quentin Grimes could be in line for an expanded role.
+Nurse spoke at length about him during his interview.

 Grimes was moved to the 76ers from the Dallas Mavericks last season, shortly after Dallas traded away Luka Doncic.
 It was another questionable move by the Mavericks that largely flew under the radar.
 Since arriving in Philadelphia, Grimes has developed into a reliable scorer and a quality rotation player.

 It will be interesting to see if the Sixers can stay afloat while George is sidelined.
-The schedule isn’t overly daunting in terms of opponent quality, but the team will face four separate road trips of two or more games during that stretch.
+The schedule isn’t overly daunting in terms of opponent quality.
+But the team will face four separate road trips of two or more back-to-back games during that stretch.
 That’s where the absence of a veteran like George could be felt most.

 Ultimately, Grimes and the rest of the supporting cast will need to step up in George’s absence.
 If not, Embiid will have to continue playing at an MVP level.
-He’s looked excellent lately, but his injury history always lingers as a concern.
+He has looked excellent lately, but his injury history lingers as a concern.

 Right now, the Sixers feel like a house of cards.
 The structure is holding for the moment, but one wrong move could bring everything crashing down.
 They’ll need to tread carefully and possibly consider a trade to reinforce the roster before that happens.